chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 This document uses the term "insecure RPC auth flavor" (or "insecure flavor" for short) to refer to a class of RPC auth flavors which provide no user or peer authentication.
-Two prime examples of an insecure flavor are AUTH_NONE and AUTH_SYS.
+Two prime examples of an insecure RPC auth flavor are AUTH_NONE and AUTH_SYS.

 # Requirements Language